axandriashepard/docs.konghq.com/app/contributing/contribution-templates.md

 ---
 title: Content templates
+description: Ensure seamless contribution to Kong's open-source projects with our diverse range of contribution templates.
+Start making an impact today!
 ---

 At Kong, we use the following four standard content types when we write our documentation: